Blueflame are part of

 We would also evaluate the manufacturer’s noise data to consider the positioning of any units.
 A professional noise assessment will take into account background noise levels, the characteristics of the noise, volume on all settings including defrost, distance from the air source heat pump to the nearest neighbour, and any noise barrier/mitigation present

-Company registration 04158628
+Company registration 05086439

-Reg.
-Office 31 Kings Street.
-Norwich NR1 1PD.
+Registered Office: 31 Kings Street, Norwich NR1 1PD.

 Part of The Flagship Group

-Blueflame / Gasway Local Offices (By Appointment Only) :
+Blueflame Local Offices :

-Colchester : Tel: 01206 799994
+Tel: 01206 799994

-Norwich : Tel: 0800 074 3030
+Tel: 0800 074 3030

 See our other websites: